Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/GCP/README.md

-#### AWS Glue Pipeline
+#### Prerequites:
-STEP 1 - You need an AWS account
+STEP 1 - You need a GCP account

 STEP 2 - Download all three types of storm files and upload them to the S3 bucket

-STEP 3 - In the Glue service, go to the AWS Glue Studio and create a new job
+STEP 3 - In the Google Cloud Console, on the project selector page, select or create a Google Cloud project.

-STEP 4 - In the job, go to the scripts and paste the script in the python folder from github
+STEP 4 - Make sure that billing is enabled for your Cloud project.

-STEP 5 - Change the input location of the buckets and output location of the bucktes
+STEP 5 - Enable the BigQuery, Cloud Source Repositories and Datalab APIs

+STEP 6 - Create Bucket in Cloud Storage and Dataset in BigQuery.

+#### Python Scripts in CLoud Shell

+STEP 1 - Open Cloud Shell and set your project.

-STEP 6 - You need to create a role which has permission to Glueservices and S3
+STEP 2 - Create python script to connect to S3 bucket and donwload all the relevant files

+STEP 3 - Create python script to load the files downloaded from S3 bucket and dump them as is to Google Cloud Storage bucket.

-STEP 7 - Run the Job and see the output in the output S3 folder
+STEP 4 - Create python script to integrate the Storm and Weather data and load the final dataset in Big Query table.

-#### AWS Lambda Function
+#### BigQuery and DataFlow

-STEP 1 - Create a lamdba function using the lambda_toivoke_gluejob.py file
+STEP 1 - Create queries in Big Query

-STEP 2 - Create a Trigger which would call the lambda function when CATALOG.CSV file is updated

-STEP 3 - Create a Lamdbda role which would have access to Glue services

-#### AWS QuickSight

-STEP 1 - Register for the AWS QuickSight Service

-STEP 2 - Create a Dataset , using the manifest file in the quicksight folder, change the Location in the manifest file according to your S3 buckets/sevir

-STEP 3 - Create New Analysis and you can create dashboards there
+STEP 2 - Load the saved query in Dataflow and create visualizations

 ### CLAAT Document